Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

     gen.into()
 }
 ```,
+  ),
+  kind: "code",
+  supplement: "Listing",
-  ), caption: [An example macro from the book: "The Rust Programming Language"@rust_macros],
+  caption: [An example macro from the book: "The Rust Programming Language"@rust_macros],
 )<macro_example>

 The binding itself is created via the PImpl(Pointer to Implemenation) idiom,